-Changing banks or making an application for finance?
+Changing banks or making a finance application?

 Property aspects you need to know.
 There are a number of considerations you need to be aware of particularly if your borrowings are going to be secured by way of a legal charge over property.